adambloebaum/Pitching-Biomechanics/README.md

 4. max torso rotational velocity
 5. rotational hip-shoulder separation at foot plant

 These were selected by determining Rsquared coefficients for each metric with pitch velocity.
-I chose only metrics that involved the speed or positioning achieved by the thrower due to their increased trainability compared to metrics like energy flow or joint moments which I deemed to be more of a product of "good" pitching mechanics.
+I chose only metrics that involved the speed or positioning achieved by the thrower due to their increased trainability rather than metrics like energy flow or joint moments which I deemed to be more of a product of "good" pitching mechanics.
 I also wanted to make sure my selections covered different areas of the throw: shoulder, torso, hips.

 Rsquared values: